RWS/groupsharekit.net/README.md

 `GROUPSHAREKIT_BASEURI` (set this to the url of your GroupShare instance)

-Once these are set, the integration tests will be executed both when running the FullBuild MSBuild target, and when running the Sdl.Community.GroupShareKit.Tests.Integration assembly through an xUnit.net-friendly test runner.
+Once these are set, the integration tests will be executed both when running the IntegrationTests MSBuild target, and when running the Sdl.Community.GroupShareKit.Tests.Integration assembly through an xUnit.net-friendly test runner.

 ## Problems?